daplab/hive-auto-partitioner/README.md

 And if you find cool writing such piece of software, join us every Thursday evening for our weekly [Hacky Thursdays](http://daplab.ch/#hacky)!

-## TODO
+# TODO

+* Delete partition: This is partially implemented, but do only function when folders are deleted with `--skipTrash`.
-* Delete partition: one of the first missing feature is to properly delete the partitions once the folder is deleted.
-This most tricky part is that HDFS delete event does not embed the inode type, i.e. if the path deleted is a file or a folder.
+  The most tricky part is that HDFS delete event does not embed the inode type, i.e. if the path deleted is a file or a folder.
 The partition should obviously be deleted when the folder is removed.
 * Delayed partition creation: sometime it would be better to create the partition when